The following blog post has possible ways How to Uninstall Windows 11 and Go Back to Windows 10 without losing data.

 If you’ve recently upgraded to Windows 11 and now want to roll back to Windows 10 because you encounter bugs, compatibility problems, and poor performance due to unfinished features.

-No matter what is your reason behind rolling back to Windows 11.
+No matter what is your reason behind going back to Windows 11.
 The good thing is there are two ways to make that thing happen.
-You can use the Recovery settings (easy one) or via the Media Creation tool (time taking but easy).
+You can use the Recovery settings (easy one) or the Media Creation tool (time taking but easy).

 In this blog post, we will cover both methods on how to restore Windows 10 from Windows 11 with step-by-step instructions.
 You can pick the one depending on your current situation.

-How to Roll Back to Windows 10 from Windows 11 via Settings
+How to Uninstall Windows 11 and Go Back to Windows 10

-The very first option to revert Windows 10 from Windows 11 is through the settings app.
-Although it’s an easy method, you need to keep few things in mind:
+The very first option to revert to Windows 10 from Windows 11 is through the settings app.
+Although it’s an easy method, you need to keep a few things in mind:

-- If you have deleted Windows.old folder (that keeps Windows 10 backup) on your installation drive, then also you will not be able to roll back to Windows 10 from Windows 11.
+- If you have deleted the ‘Windows.old’ folder (that keeps Windows 10 backup) on your installation drive, then also you will not be able to roll back to Windows 10 from Windows 11.